chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 # Creating and Using Summary Indexes

-A summary index is a special index that stores the results of a scheduled report, when you enable summary indexing for the report.
+A summary index is an otherwise normal Splunk index that stores the results of a scheduled report, when you enable summary indexing for the report.
 Summary indexing lets you run fast searches over large data sets by spreading out the cost of a computationally expensive report over time.
 To achieve this, the search that populates the summary index runs on a frequent, recurring basis and extracts the specific data that you require.
 You can then run fast and efficient searches against this small subset of data in the summary index.

+Summary indexes are also useful for storing historical time series data for statistical analysis, anomaly detection, and related machine learning efforts.

 [Creating a Summary Index](#create_index)
 [Creating a Scheduled Search Report](#create_report)